Is cross-channel UX consistency in digital banking overrated?

 Consistency doesn't necessarily guarantee a great user experience

-consistency is widely considered a cornerstone of good UX design, we expected the banks and challengers with the most similar web and mobile offerings to have the highest UX scores.
+Given that, consistency is widely considered a cornerstone of good UX design, we expected the banks and challengers with the most similar web and mobile offerings to have the highest UX scores.

 More significantly, having a greater number of features doesn't necessarily equate to a better UX score.